eddy-geek/TIL/202405-ultra-hdr-gain-map.md

 * Google Messages
 * Instagram and Threads
 * ImageMagick, soon, with [#6377](https://github.com/ImageMagick/ImageMagick/issues/6377)
-* not Firefox, and no in any hurry whn it comes to HDR in general...

-  tracked in [1539685 - \[meta\] Add HDR support to Gecko](https://bugzilla.mozilla.org/show_bug.cgi?id=hdr) and specifically [1793091 - HDR images are rendered extremely dark](https://bugzilla.mozilla.org/show_bug.cgi?id=1793091)
+* not Firefox, and no in any hurry when it comes to HDR in general... tracked in [1539685 - \[meta\] Add HDR support to Gecko](https://bugzilla.mozilla.org/show_bug.cgi?id=hdr) and specifically [1793091 - HDR images are rendered extremely dark](https://bugzilla.mozilla.org/show_bug.cgi?id=1793091)

+## Linux display color management

+* GPU
+   * AMD OK since late 2023
+   * Nvidia OK sinec early 2024
+   * Intel HDR support OK merged in April 2024 (Linux 6.9 ?
+Ubuntu 24.04 has Linux 6.8)
+* Window manager: [wayland-protocols#14](https://gitlab.freedesktop.org/wayland/wayland-protocols/-/merge_requests/14) to be in staging by Feb 2025.
+But only KDE imlementation so far.
+* No browser support.
+Only games, and mpv for HDR video.